The rescued passengers arrive in Melbourne and are accommodated in various locations around the city.

 Built in 1860, and substantially remodelled between 1910 and 1914, Scott's hotel enjoyed a reputation for supplying some of Melbourne's finest food and wine.
 Dame Nellie Melba and English cricket legend W.G.Grace were two among many notable people who stayed at the Scott, which was also a favourite haunt for local racing identities.
 Sold to the Royal Insurance Co in 1961, when it was Melbourne's oldest continuously operating hotel, the building was demolished to make way for another in a series of drab office blocks

-Above: The Immigration Depot - where the 15 single females were accommodated.
+RIGHT: The Immigration Depot Spencer St - where the 15 single females were accommodated.

 They were built to stop people from bathing in the Yarra River, which by the 1850s had become quite polluted.
 The Baths were leased to a private operator, but lack of maintenance resulted in such deterioration of the building that they were closed in 1899.
 A new baths on the same site was built in 1903 and still stands.